 He has written around 300 poems and plans to write many more.

-Alan Ascher is one of our notable Poetry Jam artists.
+Alan Ascher is one of our notable Living Artistically: The Poetry of Parkinson’s contributors.